Mars952/YDNKJ-Book-Notes/README.md

 Javascript has function scope, meaning each function has its own scope.

-The **global** scope is the scope that contains all your code.
+The **global scope** is the scope that contains all your code.

-In Javascript functions have private scope, meaning  functions, variables or objects cannot access the functions, variables or objects contained in another function if they are sitting int he same scope, unless there is **Closuer**, in the case of closure the closure provides access to the scope of a function from outside the function.
+In Javascript functions have private scope, meaning  functions, variables or objects cannot access the functions, variables or objects contained in another function if they are sitting in the same scope, unless there is **Closure**, in the case of closure the closure provides access to the scope of a function from outside the function.

 Example 1: If function 1 and function 2 both sit on the global scope, they cannot enter each others scope and read the containing functions, variables or objects, unless closure is present between the two functions.